Nguyen17/CodeandLearn/README.md

 * If you have trouble refer to these links to help with setting up rails
     - go to [Section 1.3.2](https://www.railstutorial.org/book/beginning) of Michael Hartl's book
     - [Getting Started with Rails](http://guides.rubyonrails.org/getting_started.html)
+# Contribution
+To contribute to the project please read the [CONTRIBUTING](https://github.com/Nguyen17/CodeandLearn/blob/master/CONTRIBUTING.md) file.

 Thanks!
 [@nguyen17](https://github.com/Nguyen17)